michaeljones/on-commit-messages/README.md

 so we're renaming to make space for that.
 ```

+## Conclusion

+Writing a good commit message can provide a lot of context for others and aid your own understanding
+of the work you have done.
+Additional context is does not take a lot of time to provide and has no
+discernable downsides to it.
+Git does a poor job of providing an easy out of the box environment for
+writing longer commit messages but it is not hard to set one up.

+Your colleagues and your future self will thank you for writing more than a single line.

 ## References

 - [A Note About Git Commit Messages - tbaggery.com](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) - 19 April 2008